kahunacohen/real-world-fp/README.md

 });
 ```

-Let's code review this implementation:
+Let's code-review this approach.
+A few observations:

 * The `write` methods perform side effects, namely reading and writing data from the file-system.
-They are *impure*, meaning the outputs of the `write` methods don't depend soley on their path inputs:
+The methods are *impure*, meaning the outputs of the `write` methods depend on state apart from their local state, and their output is not guarenteed to be the same given the same input:
   * What if the file at inPath` doesn't exist?
   * What if the file at `inPath` doesn't have read permissions?
   * What if the caller doesn't have write permissions for `outPath`?
   * In general, the solution is monolihic and mixes concerns between data and how the data is output.
   * To test the class, we have to read an input file, we have to read an output file, and we have to be sure to remove the output file before and after each test-run.
   * What if the content of `inPath` is changed by a person or process?
-Can we run concurrent tests?
+Can we reliably execute the `write` methods concurrently?
 * It's verbose and reads like a step-by-step recipe of how to get from the input to the output.
-Generally the more verbose code is the more likely we've introduced buts, and it's easy to "get lost in the trees."
+Generally the more verbose code is the more likely we've introduced bugs.
+It's a bit hard to read and easy to "get lost in the trees."
 * It mutates variables including `employeeTotal` and `this.parsedData` in the base class' `parse` method.
 Not only is this unnecessary, it makes it harder to reason about, and it's bug-bait.

 ## A Functional Implementation